qmbates/tutorial/starting-with-tableau.md

 top ten artists.

 * click the dropdown or right-click on the `artist` field. choose **Edit filter**, then go to the **Top** tab.

 * click **By field** and input however many results you would like. click **Apply**, then **OK**.

 <img width="99%" alt="count and filter" src="https://github.com/user-attachments/assets/4c18b0c8-d2e0-4582-a9bb-c2ce3a71279a" />

+***

+you now know the basics of creating your own listening charts. try messing around using `track` and `album` instead of the `artist` field.

+when you're ready to try some slightly more complicated charts, head to the <a href="/tutorial/more-tableau/">more tableau</a>page.